loeeeee/authelia/docs/content/configuration/second-factor/webauthn.md

 A list of Authenticator Attestation GUID's that users will not be able to register.
 Useful if company policy prevents certain authenticators.
 Mutually exclusive with [permitted_aaguids](#permitted_aaguids).

+#### prohibit_backup_eligibility

+{{< confkey type="boolean" default="false" required="no" >}}

+Setting this value to true will ensure Authenticators which can export credentials will not be able to register.
+This will likely prevent synchronized credentials from being registered.

 ### selection_criteria

 The selection criteria options set preferences for selecting a suitable authenticator.